computations/SunStar/doc/writeup.md

 calculated based of the distance matrix of all the nodes in the unroot.
 The lowest element of $Q$ is identified by its row and column (We don't really care about the value of that element, just that its the lowest or tied for it).
-The row and columns of $Q$ are indexes into the unroot, and sow the row column pair from this step identify a specific two nodes in the unroot, which are to be joined.
+The row and columns of $Q$ are indexes into the unroot, and so the row column pair from this step identify a specific two nodes in the unroot, which are to be joined.
 So the find pair routine returns this pair.